 John Wayne’s first starring role.
 He’s good but raw—on par with the poverty-row oaters he’d headline for the next nine years.
 Here he plays a trapper leading a wagon train up the Oregon Trail.
 The script includes the requisite character drama and romantic interest.
 Disregard them.
-The production itself is the real star.
+The production itself proves the real star.

 It’s as though Raoul Walsh set out to film a melodramatic epic but ended up creating a pseudo-documentary.
 The spectacle astounds.
 Wide shots dominate as thousands of extras march hundreds of livestock and scores of wagons across the Yuma desert and up the Rocky Mountains.
 They struggle through a muddy basin during a raging lightning storm.
-They ford a rushing river and wagons and horses get washed away.
+They ford a rushing river and wagons and horses wash away.
 They lower wagons down a sheer cliffside to sometimes disastrous results.
 It’s all real, captured in glorious 70mm wide-screen.
 See it to believe it.

 - 2012 | 20th Century Fox | Grandeur Version↩